dOpensource/dsiprouter/docs/use-cases.rst

 11. Click Submit and Apply Config button.

-You can validate incoming/outgoing calls by configuring a softphone or a hard phone.
+Assuming you already have an extention created in your FreePBX, you can validate incoming/outgoing calls by configuring a softphone or a hard phone.
 Below is an example of the information you would enter if you use a softphone: In this example we are using Zoiper.
 Once you’ve downloaded Zoiper application on your PC or smart device you would enter the following to configure the soft phone:

 ==================   ============
 Field                Value
 ==================   ============
 Username             <extension>@<siptrunkipaddress>
 secret               <Password of that extension>
-Proxy		     <IP address of your dsiprouter>
+Hostname	     <IP address of your FreePBX> (should autofill)
 ==================   ============
+**Note** Skip Authenication and Outbound Proxy

 .. image:: images/chansip_zoiper.PNG